Welcome to ClearView Baptist Church

 Section 3.
 Personnel Committee

-The Personnel Committee assists the church in matters related to employed personnel.
+The Personnel Committee assists the Church in matters related to employed personnel.
 Its work includes such areas as determining staff needs, employee salaries, benefits and personnel services.
 The Personnel Committee, in consultation with the Senior Pastor and Church Administrator, shall make sure the Employee Handbook is current and administered properly.
-The minimum number serving on this committee shall be nine (9) members.
+The Chairperson of the Personnel Committee will be recommended to the Church by the Nominating Committee, approved by the Church Council, and will be voted on separately by a show of hands and an affirmation vote of three-fourths of the active members present at a regular meeting.
+No Personnel Committee member may be related to a Church staff member who is either a full-time employee or a part-time employee working twenty (20) hours or more per week.
+The minimum number serving on this committee shall be five (5) members.

-The Weekday Education Committee will provide direction, supervision and coordination of ClearView Prep Preschool (CVP) programs as a part of the ClearView Children’s Education Ministry.
-The minimum number serving on this committee will be nine (9) members.
+The ClearView Prep Preschool Committee will provide direction, supervision and coordination of ClearView Prep Preschool’s programs as a part of the ClearView Children’s Education Ministry.
+The minimum number serving on this committee will be five (5) members.

 Section 1.
 Sunday School/Small Group